 US soldiers may have left the Middle Eastern country in 2011 but the relationship has not ended.

-Baghdad, Iraq – Iraqis are voting in parliamentary elections that are expected to result in a period of difficult coalition-building, as violence across the country soars close to its worst levels seen in several years.
+Baghdad, Iraq – Polls have opened in Iraq for parliamentary elections that are expected to result in a period of difficult coalition-building, as violence across the country soars close to its worst levels.

-Wednesday’s election is the first since US troops pulled out in December 2011 and represents the biggest test the country’s often under-equipped security forces have since faced.
+The election is the first since US troops pulled out in December 2011 and represents the biggest test the country’s often under-equipped security forces have faced.

 Violence has this year risen to levels not seen since 2006 to 2007, a period when tens of thousands died in tit-for-tat sectarian bloodletting and the country almost fell into all-out civil war.

 |US-Iraq ties forged over eight years of war|

 Analysts say that the intention of ISIL, and other groups battling the Shia-led government, is to provoke that sort of ethnic violence again in an attempt to undermine the state.

 Nearly 1,700 civilians were killed in the first three months of this year, according to figures from the United Nations.

 Analysts and diplomats say that 63-year-old Maliki has a good chance of being returned to power but that he faces a difficult fight.
 Though he has no clear direct challenger for the top post, a wide mix of parties – Sunni, Shia, Kurd and secular – are lined up against his Shia Dawa group.